 The level of technology that goes into the frames varies depending upon how deep your pockets are.

-The Boardman ATT is the more affordable of the two, with built models starting from £1900.
+The Boardman ATT is the more affordable of the two.
 Boardman’s C10 carbon has been used, the cables are all hidden in the frame and the brakes are also integrated to avoid disruption from the wind.
 The wide PF30 bottom bracket shell has been used – meaning the chain stays can be more aerodynamic and power transfer is greater.
 Finally, the seatpost allows for four different positions, so the rider can find their ideal tuck.

-The TTE is the most expensive of the available options and built frames start at £3500.
+The TTE is the most expensive of the available options.
 The tubing was redesigned for 2019, with more aerodynamic profiles and a fully integrated cockpit, which is highly adjustable to ensure the optimum position is achieved – and with these models you’ll get the wind tunnel experience, too.

 Boardman CXR: cyclocross bikes